pmichaillat/pmichaillat.github.io/content/design/a.md

 Moreover, the Source Pro family includes a nice monospaced font: [Source Code Pro](https://mirrors.rit.edu/CTAN/fonts/sourcecodepro/doc/sourcecodepro.pdf).
 The template uses Source Code Pro as monospaced font—giving the monospaced text and regular text a similar look.
 The monospaced font is used in particular to typeset URLs.

-Another advantage of Source Serif Pro is that there is a sans-serif font in the Source Pro family: [Source Sans Pro](https://ctan.math.illinois.edu/fonts/sourcesanspro/doc/sourcesanspro.pdf).
-This [presentation template](/c/) uses Source Sans Pro, which gives presentations and papers produced by the two templates a similar look.
+Finally, there is a sans-serif font in the Source Pro family: [Source Sans Pro](https://ctan.math.illinois.edu/fonts/sourcesanspro/doc/sourcesanspro.pdf).
+The [latex-presentation template](https://github.com/pmichaillat/latex-presentation) uses Source Sans Pro, giving the resulting presentations an appearance similar to the papers produced by this template.

 ---